Appendix: Day-0 Plan

 - General—Specify the system's name, location, administrative contact information, and a brief description of the managed system.
 When using SNMPv2, you have the option to specify the source address for SNMP trap packets sent by the device.
 If you don't specify a source address, the address of the outgoing interface is used by default.

 - Client—Define a list of SNMP clients.
 You can add multiple client lists.
 This configuration includes a name for the client list and IP addresses of the clients (in comma separated format).
 Each client list can have multiple clients.
-A client is a prefix with /32 mask.
+A client has a prefix with a /32 mask.

 - Trap Group—Create a named group of hosts to receive the specified trap notifications.
 At least one trap group must be configured for SNMP traps to be sent.
 The configuration includes the following fields: